 Retail value about $560.

-They sent me a returned bicycle.
+They sent me a returned bicycle and a few accessories.

 Piteba Press supplied me with an oil press.